By Michael Guyton, MD

 You take care of your body.

-First things first: It’s impossible to be sexually healthy if you are putting yourself in danger.
-Use condoms to prevent pregnancy and protect against STIs, including HIV.
+First things first: It’s hard to be sexually healthy if you’re not taking care of your body.
+Sex should leave you and your partner feeling healthy and happy, not anxious or in pain.
+Condoms help prevent pregnancy and protect against sexually transmitted infections (STIs), including HIV.
 If you’re having sex, make STI testing a routine part of your life, just like you get your blood pressure checked at each doctor’s appointment.

 If you or your partner is capable of getting pregnant, use birth control.
 There are a range of options available.
 Make an appointment to talk to your doctor about what option is best for you as soon as you start considering having sex.
 Condoms are a great, effective way to prevent pregnancy, but accidents can happen.
 Have a backup.